EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

     Failure_to_Access_Data: 0.0
     Financial: 0.0
     Inability_to_Access_Data: 4901.87719851
-    cyp3: '4901.87719851'
+    Overpayments_Outside_Control_Amount: '4901.87719851'
-    cyp4_1: Old-Age, Survivors, and Disability Insurance overpayments outside the agency’s control occur when we are unable to access data needed to calculate a payment because the beneficiary or a third-party either did not provide the requested information or provided inaccurate information necessary to compute the accurate benefit amount.
+    Overpayments_Outside_Control_Why: Old-Age, Survivors, and Disability Insurance
+      overpayments outside the agency’s control occur when we are unable to access data needed to calculate a payment because the beneficiary or a third-party either did not provide the requested information or provided inaccurate information necessary to compute the accurate benefit amount.
 It occurs because of beneficiaries’ or representative payees’ failure to report changes.
 For this reporting period, the leading cause of overpayments outside the agency’s control was the failure to report changes in marital status timely (i.e. marriage, divorce, or remarriage).
-  pro1: "The annual sample in our Stewardship Reviews is sufficient to provide statistically\
-    \ reliable data on the overall payment accuracy.
-However, the annual sample does\
-    \ not provide statistically reliable information about individual deficiencies\
-    \ in a given year; therefore, we use an average of a 5-year period.
-The data\
-    \ call is based on fiscal year 2022 (single year) stewardship findings.
-Corrective\
-    \ actions are based on stewardship findings and marital status/relationship has\
-    \ not been the leading cause of Old-Age, Survivors, and Disability Insurance overpayments.\
-    \ \n\nWe are responsible for issuing over $1 trillion in benefit payments annually;\
-    \ even the slightest error in the overall payment process can result in billions\
-    \ of dollars in improper payments.
-It is important to note that we maintain a\
-    \ high payment accuracy rate.
-As good stewards of our programs and as required\
-    \ by law, we continue our quality reviews, cost-effective program integrity work,\
-    \ and payment accuracy efforts to ensure individuals receive the benefits for\
-    \ which they are eligible.
-We are examining our internal policies and procedures\
-    \ for opportunities to improve so that we can maintain a high payment accuracy\
-    \ rate.
-The Acting Commissioner recently established a team to review our overpayment\
-    \ policies and procedures to further improve how we serve our customers."
-  rap5: 'Internal Controls:  We have a strong internal control environment that has
-    always included controls over our benefit payment and debt management processes.
-Our existing internal control environment and assurance processes provide reasonable assurance that our internal controls over improper payments are in place and operating effectively.

-    As part of our internal control environment, we have a well-established, agency-wide management control program as required by the Federal Managers’ Financial Integrity Act.

-    We established the Improper Payments Oversight Board, consisting of senior executive membership, to ensure that we are focusing on improper payment prevention, formulating clear and innovative strategies, and driving timely results agency-wide.

-    Human Capital:  Our program integrity work is labor-intensive and dependent on having the necessary trained staff to do the work.
-For the most part, our employees who handle our program integrity work also handle applications for benefits and other mission-critical work.
-Sustained, sufficient funding is critical to maintain a workforce size necessary to balance our service and stewardship work.

-    Information Systems:  Our staff rely on our information technology (IT) infrastructure to serve the public and safeguard our programs.
-Our technology modernization investments focus on simple, seamless, and secure service by delivering customer-centric digital capabilities with human-centered design, business intelligence, and mobile accessible platforms.
-We plan on continuing to implement new digital services that focus on enhancing the customer experience and removing barriers to service to meet the needs and preferences of our customers, partners, and employees.
-We are prioritizing self-service options to improve customer service while reducing manual work completed by frontline staff.
-Sustained, sufficient funding is necessary to continue to modernize our IT.

-    Other Infrastructure:  Cybersecurity is vital to protecting the personally identifiable information of everyone we serve.
-Maintaining the public’s trust in our ability to protect sensitive data housed in our systems requires advanced cybersecurity controls, constant assessment of the threat landscape, and continual improvements and enhancements of our cybersecurity program.
-Our cybersecurity program uses a risk-based approach to balance protection and productivity and focuses on continuous improvement.
-We are expanding our cybersecurity program in support of Executive Order 14028, Improving the Nation’s Cybersecurity, and Office of Management and Budget (OMB) Memorandum 22-09, Moving the U.S. Government Toward Zero Trust Cybersecurity Principles.
-In addition, we are strengthening our digital identity processes to comply with the Creating Advanced Streamlined Electronic Services for Constituents Act.

-    Our cybersecurity efforts help us to maintain our vigilance and protect against network intrusions and improper access of data by strengthening our defensive cyber capabilities, sharing cyber threat information with our Federal and industry partners, and moving toward a Zero Trust Architecture that focuses on the secure flow of information from the network perimeter across the enterprise.'
-  rap6: The fiscal year 2024 President’s Budget included resources for internal controls
-    to maintain our level of improper payments.
-As part of our stewardship responsibilities and our efforts to reduce improper payments, we also requested funding for program integrity activities.
-Many of the tools we use, such as our medical Continuing Disability Reviews, work Continuing Disability Reviews, and the Cooperative Disability Investigations program, save billions of program dollars with a proportionally small investment of administrative resources.
-  rnp3: 'We remain focused on our strategic objectives and agency goals to ensure
-    stewardship and improve program integrity by reducing improper payments.
-We monitor the status of corrective actions through monthly meetings and quarterly senior executive meetings.
-We evaluated existing initiatives and developed a comprehensive approach to identify and support new and planned reduction initiatives that target the root causes of leading causes of improper payments.
-These efforts serve to prioritize and drive business process, policy, and automation improvements.
-The purpose of this effort is to strategically align agency wide initiatives that will have the most significant impact to the detection and prevention of improper payments.
-By identifying and analyzing the root causes of the improper payments, we channel our efforts in the most efficient manner ensuring that we are fiscally responsible as we implement a corrective action plan.

-    In fiscal year 2023, we completed evaluations on three of the Improper Payments Alignment Strategies.
-We will continue to find opportunities to explore cost-effective corrective action plans based on our evaluations.
-However, we continue to note that the complexity of our Old-Age, Survivors, and Disability program makes it extremely difficult to determine the dollar value associated with a particular corrective action.'
-  rtp1: 'No'
   underpayments:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0